Presenter

 config_ini

-Global parameter configuration file.
+Global parameter configuration dict (usually from .ini file).

 Type: